Defining Emergency Preparedness and Response

 During the preparedness phase, communities should establish plans; determine availability of equipment and supplies; determine roles and responsibilities, including with partners; determine priorities and goals; and establish plans.

-For detailed information on planning approaches and considerations, see Rural Community Planning for
+For detailed information on planning approaches and considerations, see Rural Community Planning for Emergency Preparedness and Response.

 The response phase includes the actions taken after an emergency or disaster to help minimize the negative effects.
 During the response phase, communities implement the response plan developed in the preparedness phase.
 This phase may also be referred to as the intra-disaster phase.

 In a rural community, response activities may include: